ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-When a stub type like the above includes no other data beyond a key shared across services, then the type may be considered _unidirectional_ to the service&mdash;that is, the service holds no unique data that would require an inbound request to fetch it.
+When a stub type like the one above includes no other data beyond a key shared across services, then the type may be considered _unidirectional_ to the service&mdash;that is, the service holds no unique data that would require an inbound request to fetch it.
 In these cases, `merge` config may be omitted entirely for the stub type:

 ```js
 const gatewaySchema = stitchSchemas({